Scott Rolen

 Scott Bruce Rolen (born April 4, 1975) is an American former professional baseball third baseman.
 He played 17 seasons in Major League Baseball (MLB) for the Philadelphia Phillies, St. Louis Cardinals, Toronto Blue Jays, and Cincinnati Reds from 1996 to 2012.
-He was a seven-time All-Star and the 1997 National League Rookie of the Year, and won the 2006 World Series as a member of the Cardinals.
-Regarded as one of the best defensive third basemen of all time, Rolen also won eight Gold Glove Awards over his career.

-Following his retirement, in 2018, he was hired as Director of Player Development for Indiana University's baseball team.
-He was elected to the Baseball Hall of Fame as part of its class of 2023.
+A seven-time All-Star, Rolen started his career with the Phillies, where he was named the 1997 National League Rookie of the Year.
+Rolen became known for two iconic postseason home runs with the Cardinals: a go-ahead hit off Roger Clemens in Game 7 of the 2004 NLCS and a Game 1 homer off Justin Verlander in the 2006 World Series.
+Regarded as one of the best defensive third basemen of all time, Rolen won eight Gold Glove Awards over his career, the fourth-most among third basemen.
+In 2023, Rolen was inducted into the Baseball Hall of Fame.

 Early life

 Rolen was born in Evansville, Indiana, and attended Jasper High School in Jasper, Indiana.
-During his senior year at Jasper in 1993, he was named Indiana Mr. Baseball, played tennis, and was named to the Indiana high school basketball All-Star team.
+During his senior year at Jasper in 1993, he was named Indiana Mr. Baseball.
+He was also named to the Indiana high school basketball All-Star team.